Haunted doll: Okiku

 According to modern Japanese folklore, in 1918, a teenager named Eikichi Suzuki purchased a large doll from Hokkaido for his younger sister, Okiku, who gave the doll her name.
 When Okiku died, her family came to believe that Okiku's spirit was inhabiting the doll and the hair on the doll was growing.
 The doll resides in Mannenji Temple in Hokkaido, where it is claimed that a priest regularly trims Okiku's still-growing hair.

 Mandy

 Made in England or Germany between 1910 and 1920, Mandy is a porcelain baby doll donated to the Quesnel Museum in British Columbia in 1991 that is claimed to have supernatural powers: Mandy's eyes supposedly follow museum visitors.
 The doll has been featured on the Montel Williams Show.

+Pupa

+Pupa is a felt doll wearing a light blue dress and bow, rumored to have real human hair.
+According to legend, the doll was made in the 1920s and was made to resemble the 5-year old girl who owned it until her death in 2005.
+It is claimed that family members kept the doll in a glass case and reported that the doll would tap on the glass, move, and leave messages on the glass.

 Pulau Ubin Barbie

 According to Singapore legend, Pulau Ubin Barbie is a Barbie doll displayed in a memorial temple said to have supernatural powers.